 For the majority of people the recommended intake level of 80mg (NRV) of Vitamin C is easy to meet through the diet alone and therefore supplementing low doses is unnecessary.
 Supplementing with higher doses of 1000mg-2000mg however is often used to provide further immune support particularly for athletes following strenuous bouts of exercise and has been suggested to help reduce the duration of the common cold.

 Can you have too much Vitamin C?

 With Vitamin C being water soluble, consuming too much isn’t going to cause much harm as the excess which isn’t required is just excreted in the urine.
-However mega doses of Vitamin C may lead too nausea, diarrhea and stomach cramps.
+However large doses of Vitamin C may possibly lead to nausea, diarrhea and stomach cramps.